 How can we help?

 We specialize in storage, ensuring that any item that is weather sensitive – like paper or digital media - is protected.
 Humidity drives mold and mildew growth.
 Paper is one of the easiest target for mold and mildew because paper is thin and moisture can easily attach to it.
 Our new and climate controlled facility has regulated temperature and humidity levels – 59-72 degrees Fahrenheit and kept under 45% humidity.
 Air continuously circulates throughout our building, ensuring that dust and mold are not a problem.
 Our facilities also have top notch security systems.
 We log who comes in an out of our facilities with our pin code secured gate that informs our security system whose code is being entered.
 Our facilities are also monitored by security cameras 24/7.
-At our new facility we have the option of indoor storage.
+At our Schneider Storage facility we have the option of indoor storage.
 This building is perfect for businesses or anybody storing files.
 It is secured by a pin code activated door and monitored by security cameras in the hallways of the building.
 Moving carts are available to use for our customers because we take pride in accommodating our customers.
 For more information about how we can accommodate your file storage needs, contact our leasing agent through our website.